gabrielefalace/reddit-newsletter/README.md

 ![Architecture](reddit-newsletter.jpeg)
 * A REST controller allows CRUD manipulation of Users.
-* An MVC controller allows fetching the reddit posts based on the channels from a given user.
+* An MVC controller allows fetching the reddit posts based on the favorite channels of the user.